 You’d be surprised by what people will pay for a news item or magazine advertisement that means something special to them.

-List them on eBay to earn a few bucks per page!
+List them on eBay to earn extra cash!
 Make sure to have your buyers pay for shipping, so you make the most per newspaper page sold.

 43. Create and Sell Paper Crafts

 Those DIY instructions look easy, but plenty of people just can’t turn a pile of paper into the beautiful craft they envisioned.

 Sell your paper crafts on Etsy or eBay for baby showers, weddings, birthday parties and more.

 Be sure to check Craigslist, eBay and those Facebook yard sale groups to snag supplies at a big discount for your online business.

 Can you write stellar slogans quicker than Don Draper?
 Enter your ideas on slogan contest websites.